-Green spaces are extremely important to the feel of the village and provide focal points for people to meet and to enjoy recreational activities.
-They also provide critical breaks in the built form giving Cranleigh its rural village character.
+Green spaces are extremely important to the feel of the village and provide focal points for people to meet and enjoy recreational activities.
+They also provide critical breaks in the built form protecting and retaining Cranleigh's rural village character.